jhm15217/coursemark/README.md

 Coursemark
 =============

-Database Setup
+Coursemark is a Ruby on Rails based peer grading suite for courses of all sizes.
+Coursemark allows instructors to create courses, assignments, and grading rubrics.
+After students have registered for a course, they can begin submitting their assignments online.
+Coursemark then automatically and anonymously distributes peer grading tasks to students, allowing students to evaluate the work of their peers.
+After peer grading has finished, Coursemark computes grades and releases feedback to students.

+Running Coursemark locally (on Mac OS X)

+1. Install Ruby on Rails from http://railsinstaller.org/

+2. Download the Coursemark repo from Github

-1. Download PostgreSQL for Mac:
+3. Download PostgreSQL for Mac:

 http://sourceforge.net/projects/pgsqlformac/files/PostgreSQL%20Unified%20Installer/9.2.4/pg4mac_924_r1c.dmg/download

-2. Run in the installer from the server directory of the DMG
+4. Run installer from the server directory of the disk image

-3. Run sudo -u postgres /Library/PostgreSQL/bin/createuser
+5. Run "sudo -u postgres /Library/PostgreSQL/bin/createuser"

-4. Enter your Mac OS X username.
+6. Enter your Mac OS X username.
 Agree to make the user a superuser.

-5. Run bundle install
+7. Run "bundle install" from the Coursemark root directory

-6. Create a database.yml file in /config with the following contents:
+8. Create a database.yml file in /config with the following contents:

 ```
 development: